SparkJiao/Self-Training-MRC/README.md

 **Note**: For experiments based on RoBERTa, the [transformers](https://github.com/huggingface/transformers) should be installed.
 Version is specified as `transformers==2.1.0`.
 We recommend to use another virtual environment to conduct the experiments with RoBERTa, since we have observed this package has a effect on the performance for other experiments.

-**Note**: The runtime environments are different in our experiments.
+**Note**: The hardware environments are different in our experiments.
 Most of them are reproducible using TITAN XP and others were conducted on RTX 2080 Ti.
 We will give the notes.

 ## Scripts for Dataset Preprocess